LordFluffyPants/The-Just-Like-Make-Game/TableTop/itemList.md

 		A simple sword standard issue for disposable soilders.
 Deal 2 damage Walking Staff:
 		A staff thay most poor wizards stole from older men to channel their magic.
-Deal 1 damage
+Deal 1 damage Simple Wrench:
+		A wrench that repairs most mechanical problems, but can also be used as a blunt object.
+Deal 2 damage

+	Steve's Walking Cane:
+		A cane that was used by the great and all powerful Steve.
+Your Spells cost 2 less stamina.
+Deal 2 damage.

 Armor:
 	Cloth Robes: